 - In the episode where Jamie shoots a guy with a gun pulled (and later turns out to have been looking for Suicide by Cop), a particularly obnoxious reporter taunts Frank about why Jamie didn't try a non-lethal alternative.
 Frank responds by asking the reporter what he would do if he were in just such a Mexican Standoff:

 Reporter: (Rolls eyes with a smirk) Well, first of all—Frank: Too late, you're dead.

-- And then Garrett, being Garrett, immediately reassures the press that Frank was speaking hypothetically.
+- And then Garrett, being Garrett, immediately reassures the press that Frank is only speaking hypothetically.

 - The entire "drag queen" episode is hilariously awkward from start to finish, especially the gags involving man's-man Danny being a fan of the reality show in question....

 - Made even funnier when you consider that Donnie Wahlberg directed the episode.

 - Special mention goes to the scene when the drag queen who is Danny's informant comes in dressed as the typical Femme Fatale from old noir films.
 Danny is taken aback for a moment, but humors her, even getting into character as the tough-as-nails private eye.
 By the end of the episode, he's fully into the spirit of things, dressing up in a nice suit, hat, and cane in order to fool the perp into confessing.